25+ Sustainable packaging statistics to know in 2025

 Join the sustainable packaging train

-While they are still far from being the norm, the demand for sustainable packaging is growing fast.
+The demand for sustainable packaging is growing fast.
 More consumers are recognising the environmental damage caused by plastic packaging and holding large corporations and even smaller businesses accountable.

 It’s a great time to start investing in unique, sustainable packaging to help your brand stand out.
 At Woola, we use waste wool that would otherwise be burned or buried to make products that replace plastic bubble wrap.
 Our products are versatile, safe, sustainable, reusable, and recyclable.
-We’d love to send you some free samples—request them here!

 Sources